NLP-KazNU/kaz-parallel-corpora_collect_and_clean/README.md

 # kaz-parallel-corpora

+The products have to use on base of Creative Commons licences, exactly, CC BY-SA (CC Attribution-Share Alike)

 Developed bilingual tools for crawling and cleaning the corpus are following:
 1) URL collection tool;
 2) News crawling tools;